sysop1021/project-boost/README.md

 2. Examples of a number of game moments and level layouts.
 3. Level flow options.
 4. Challenge to capture your game moment using screen capture software and share.

-### 30 Debug Keys & Builds ###
-1. What debug keys are.
-2. Why they are useful.
-3. Setup debug keys to ignore collisions, and immediately load next level.
-4. Using `Debug.isDebugBuild` to keep debug keys out of final player build.

-### 30b Instructor Hangout 3.3 ###
-1. When will we teach mobile inputs?
-(Ken)
-2. Important to be good at math?
-(Adam & Cam)
-3. One script versus many scripts?
-4. What to do next with the project?

-### 31 Looping Through Levels ###
-1. Use `SceneManager.GetActiveScene().buildIndex` to get current Scene in Unity 2017
-2. `SceneManager.sceneCountInBuildSettings` to count scenes in build settings.
-3. Why we can't yet record total levels won.

-### 32 Sharing With Teaser Video ###
-1. More details about build order.
-2. Sharing with a teaser video.
-3. Using OBS to record your teaser.

-### 33 Spit & Polish ###
-Note there were some off-screen changes by Rick before this video.
-1. This is an open-ended video where we apply bugfixes and improvements.

-### 34 Section 3 Wrap-Up ###
-1. Great work in this section!
-2. We covered a lot of great C#, Unity and Game Design territory this section.
-3. Let's push on to the next section of the course.